Irieo/space-time-optimization/README.md

 ### Software requirements

-The code is known to work with PyPSA 0.25.2, pandas 1.5.3, numpy 1.24.2, vresutils 0.3.1 and gurobi 10.0.1.
+The code is known to work with PyPSA 0.26.0, pandas 2.0.3, numpy 1.26.2, vresutils 0.3.1 and gurobi 10.0.1.
 The complete list of dependencies is in the [envs/environment.yml](envs/environment.yml) file.

 ### License

-Different licenses apply to different parts of the repository.
+There are different open licenses for different types of files in the repository.
 See [specifications here](.reuse/dep5).